Happy2018new/sentiment-analysis-pipeline/README.md

    python scripts/main.py
    ```

-   > Then see the following words to see all the arguments/options that program allowed.
+   > Then see the following words to see all the arguments/options that this program allowed.
    ```shell
    usage: main.py [-h] --input-stream INPUT_STREAM --output-csv-dir OUTPUT_CSV_DIR --output-plot-dir OUTPUT_PLOT_DIR [--visual-comments-chunks VISUAL_COMMENTS_CHUNKS]
                [-visual-tokens-percent VISUAL_TOKENS_PERCENT]